-To qualify for LTD benefits for the first 24 months of disability (excluding the 5 month qualification period): You must be unable, because of an accident or sickness, to perform the duties of your own occupation.
+To qualify for LTD benefits for the first 19 months of disability (excluding the 5 month qualification period): You must be unable, because of an accident or sickness, to perform the duties of your own occupation or any available comparable position.
 This is called the "own occupation" period of disability.
-Under the Early Accommodation Measures for Employees Appendix of the HSP Agreement, if you are permanently disabled from performing the duties of your own job during this own occupation period, you may be accommodated into an available position that pays not less than 75% of your pre-disability earnings.
+During this own occupation period your employer may accommodate you into an available position that pays not less than 75% of your pre-disability earnings.

-To continue to qualify for LTD benefits after 24 months of disability (excluding the 5 month qualification period): You must be unable to perform the duties of any gainful occupation for which you have the education, training or experience, and which pays at least 70% of the current rate of pay for your job as at the date you became disabled.
+To continue to qualify for LTD benefits after 19 months of disability (excluding the 5 month qualification period): You must be unable to perform the duties of any gainful occupation for which you have the education, training or experience, and which pays at least 70% of the current rate of pay for your job as at the date you became disabled.
 This is called the "any occupation" period of disability.